top of page

 • The taking and distribution of personal images or video footage without an individual’s knowledge or consent.

-It is imperative that a dynamic approach is used to adapt to the rapidly changing digital landscape, and that a balance is struck between guaranteeing learner safety whilst still ensuring the availability of quality digital provision.
-This is the focus of the CTS e-Safety and social media Policy which runs parallel with other relevant policies including ‘Acceptable Use of ICT’ and ‘Safeguarding and Prevent Policy.’
+It is imperative that a dynamic approach is used in order to adapt to the rapidly changing digital landscape, and that a balance is struck between guaranteeing learner safety whilst still ensuring availability of quality digital provision.
+This is the focus of the CTS e-Safety and Social Media Policy which runs parallel with other relevant policies including ‘Acceptable Use of ICT’ and ‘Safeguarding and Prevent Policy’.
 We believe that safety is as important in the virtual world as it is in the real world.

 Scope of Policy